TaylorJadin/jadin.me-jekyll/_posts/2018-03-29-open-domains-lab.md

 #### 3. A virtual space to work alongside others:
 If you can't make it to campus, or if you prefer working alone, that is OK!
 Tweet using [#DoOO](https://twitter.com/search?f=tweets&q=%23DoOO&src=typd) during Open Domains Lab (first Thursday of the month, every month, from 4 pm to 8 pm CT) and ask questions, get advice, or share your work!

-## We'll see you Thursday!
-We envision this as a great place for people to show off their work, ask questions, and get inspired!
-The first Open Domains Lab will be **April 5th, from 4 pm to 8 pm.**